matineh24/FAS-SGTD/README.md

 * easydict

-## Train

-For single-frame stage:
-> cd fas_sgtd_single_frame && bash train.sh

-For multi-frame stage:
-> cd fas_sgtd_multi_frame && bash train.sh

 ## Test

-You can use [PRNet](https://github.com/clks-wzz/PRNet-Depth-Generation) to generate the virtual depth maps.
+You can use [PRNet](https://github.com/matineh24/PRNet-Depth-Generation) to generate the virtual depth maps.

 We provide an example for Protocol 1 of OULU-NPU.
 You can download the models at [BaiduDrive](https://pan.baidu.com/s/1sVdctfWDoUFsrXOjxr6wJw)(pwd: luik) or  [GoogleDrive](https://drive.google.com/drive/folders/1CW1sXkLZRUmoDjg8LpQJ8-93Baz2TB2B?usp=sharing) and put them into `fas_sgtd_multi_frame/model_save/`.
 Also get the data and modify it with PRNet project and put it into `fas_sgtd_multi_frame/data/` and add the name of the files in [FLAGS.py](https://github.com/matineh24/FAS-SGTD/blob/9dfefb133ef20b96f9b3141696824916ccbd09b7/fas_sgtd_multi_frame/FLAGS.py#L11) based on your dev and test files.
 Then you could run test.py.

 If you want to use batch to run, remove [this line](https://github.com/matineh24/FAS-SGTD/blob/9dfefb133ef20b96f9b3141696824916ccbd09b7/fas_sgtd_multi_frame/generate_network.py#L15) and run:

 > cd fas_sgtd_multi_frame && bash test.sh

+## Data

+You can access the self_created dataset [here](https://drive.google.com/file/d/1ktju-N4sNut-4pUCgaj-S9Th5D7TbCYB/view?usp=sharing).

+## Evaluation

+Evaluation on the modified original data can be found [here](https://github.com/matineh24/FAS-SGTD/blob/cca9608b895e95a3f8b52bd9efaae253d138e695/fas_sgtd_multi_frame/scores/norm_fusion_att_0.40_0.80/Protocol_1/eval.txt#L1) and evaluation on the new data can be found [here](https://github.com/matineh24/FAS-SGTD/blob/cca9608b895e95a3f8b52bd9efaae253d138e695/fas_sgtd_multi_frame/scores/norm_fusion_att_0.40_0.80/Protocol_1/eval.txt#L2).

+According to this [line](https://github.com/matineh24/FAS-SGTD/blob/cca9608b895e95a3f8b52bd9efaae253d138e695/fas_sgtd_multi_frame/util/performances.py#L43) APCER, BPCER, and ACER are columns 4,5,6 respectively.

+When you test on a new data a row would be added to this text file.